YoungJin Kwon

 Information and Decision Sciences

-I will be on the job market 2025-2026 year!
+I will be on the 2025–2026 job market!

 Blockchain-Based Digital Asset Markets

-GenAI Creativity and Productivity
+Generative‑AI Creativity & Productivity